ted-spence-avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

 And that's really what the custom tag approach is about.
 Yes, a tag and attribute design is much nicer than class-based - the time for that switch has come - but being able to design and build components that scale in either direction using standards-based HTML constructs (prefixed tag, attributes, and nesting) across a wide range of use cases is a very compelling opportunity!

+And so my eye is on Web Components (recently landed in Firefox!), the spec, and the few js libs that stay close to it.
+Pre-Custom Elements era solutions, no matter how popular, need to catch up or start their walk down that short road to the garbage heap of JavaScript libraries.